beyondwords-io/player-android/README.md

-# BeyondWords Android Player SDK
+## BeyondWords Android Player

+**Note:** This is a beta version of the new player that we’re sharing with customers as we finalize its documentation.

 ## License